chinamike65/hugo-tuolesi/content/book4/book4en.md

 133

-The fourth section of the truth of extinction in general, there are two kinds of afflictions: one is the innate affliction, which is the kind of affliction brought by life after life, which is greed, hatred, and delusion;
+### Section 4 -  The Truth of the Cessation of Suffering

+In general, there are two kinds of afflictions: one is the innate afflictions, which is the kind of affliction brought by life after life, whose roots are greed, hatred, and delusion;

-The other is the afflictions of discrimination, which are the various afflictions that arise in this world.
+The other is the cognitive afflictions, which are the various afflictions that arise in this world.

-The antidote to afflictions is San Shi Dao.
+The antidote to afflictions is The Three Principal Aspects of the Path.

-The whole San Shi Dao is the way to deal with afflictions.
+The whole of The Three Principal Aspects of the Path is the way to deal with afflictions.
 If you can practice diligently and think often, you can suppress afflictions.

 Anxiety won't work, it seems like it doesn't.
 If you feel troubled, you will be very happy.